A Plan to Renew the Promise of American Life, Plank 8

 Freeze or no freeze, avoiding a debt crisis requires that we cut some programs more deeply than others, and must eliminate some programs altogether.
 Uncle Sam must exit whole lines of business.
 There is no alternative.
 The math is remorseless.

-Which lines of business?
-Obviously, those that Congress should never have gotten into in the first place, either because they’re unconstitutional or because they don’t work, or they’re a waste of money, or because the states and the private sector can handle them better.
-For starters, health, education, and welfare.
-The feds have almost no constitutional authority to spend on those activities.
-So, that’s where I’d start.
+The first programs to go should be those that Congress should never have created in the first place, either because they’re unconstitutional, or because they don’t work, or because they’re a waste of money, or because the states and the private sector can handle them better.
+For starters, health, education, and welfare programs.
+The feds have no constitutional authority to spend on those activities, and add little value in those areas compared to states and the the private sector.
+So, let’s start there.

-So, let’s take the bull by the horns.
-(Perhaps I should have called this the ‘reform entitlements’ plank.)
+Perhaps I should have called this the ‘reform entitlements’ plank.

 Specific Entitlement Reforms

 Medicare.
-Means-test eligibility for benefits.
-Ideally, cap and voucherize the benefit to maximize individual choice and control.
+Means-test eligibility for the Medicare benefit.
+And ideally, cap and voucherize it to maximize individual choice and control.
 Eliminate the payroll tax and fund Medicare from other revenue sources.
-And importantly, make participation in it truly voluntary for individuals.
-(For all practical purposes, Medicare is a prison.
-That’s un-American.)
+And importantly, make participation in the program truly voluntary for individuals.
+(For all practical purposes, Medicare is a open-air prison.
+Try to escape, and they take away your Social Security.
+There’s something profoundly un-American about this.)

 Medicaid.
 As a first step, either block-grant it or, alternatively, assume it into the federal portfolio, relieving the states of their obligation to help fund it.
-The latter option may seem counterintuitive, but the current, condominium structure of the program is so diabolically flawed that to get it under somebody’s control — anyone’s — is clearly more important that who controls it.
+The latter option may seem counterintuitive, but the current, condominium structure of the program is its fundamental flaw.
+To get Medicaid under somebody’s control — anyone’s — is far more important that who controls it.
 We can’t reform what we can’t control.
 If we do take the federal assumption path, Congress should cap and voucherize the benefit as well, to maximize individual choice and personal control.
 And as soon as conditions permit, we should devolve Medicaid to the states, where it belongs.

 The Affordable Care Act.
-Devolve it, both the mandates and the subsidies.
-If necessary, as a transitional first step, block-grant it.
-At all events, repeal its individual mandate, which is a true abomination.
-And as long as this program remains in the federal portfolio, we should cap and voucherize the subsidies to maximize individual choice and control.
-Now, with such a politically charged scheme, it may be necessary to proceed incrementally, even haltingly.
-Look for ways to ease the mandates — create holes in the health care Berlin Wall big enough for people to escape through.
-Eventually, the vast majority of people will escape, and the wall’s continued presence will seem quaint.
-The ultimate goal, again, should be devolution.
+As with Medicaid, the ultimate goal with the ACA should be its total devolution to the states.
+Both the mandates and the subsidies.
+But if necessary, as a transitional first step, block-grant it.
+At all events, we should repeal its individual mandate, which is a true abomination.
+And as long as the program remains in the federal portfolio, we should cap and voucherize the subsidies to maximize individual choice and control.
+If we must proceed incrementally, let’s look for ways to ease the mandates — create holes in the Berlin Wall big enough for people to escape through.
+Eventually, the vast majority of people will have escaped, at which point the wall’s continued continued existence will seem silly.

 Other Income Support Programs.
 This category incudes Disability Insurance, Unemployment Insurance, Food Stamps, Nutrition Assistance, and similar programs.
 Devolve them all.
-As a first step, reform them, and then block grant them.
-As a general rule, we should employ means-testing, time limits, work requirements, anti-double-dipping rules, anti-fraud protections, and lock-out periods for non-compliance with program rules.
-And also, where necessary, wait lists.
+As a first step, while we’re running deficits, reform them, and then, as a next step, block grant them or better yet turn them into capped vouchers.
+Also, while they remain in their current forms, employ such fiscal safeguards as means-testing, time limits, anti-double-dipping rules, anti-fraud protections, and lock-out periods for non-compliance with program rules.
+I would not waste time trying to impose work requirements, however, because work requirements are hard to enforce.
+They tend to become riddled with self-defeating loopholes.

 Note: Federal civilian and military pensions and health benefits should not be devolved because they are earned benefits of federal employment.